-- (a) Washing down of decks and disposal of faeces and litter must be carried out with regard to the health and welfare of livestock.
-LEIMT member to observe, monitor and record each washing down event and include in the daily report to the control point in Australia.
-A copy to be given to the Captain at the same time. - (b) When bedding is used, it must be maintained to ensure the health and welfare of the livestock and meet requirements as set out in paragraph 3A.3.3 of this Standard.
-Disposal of bedding to be as per 3B.4 (a).
+- (a) Washing down of decks and disposal of faeces and litter must be carried out with regard to the health and welfare of livestock. - (b) When bedding is used, it must be maintained to ensure the health and welfare of the livestock and meet requirements as set out in paragraph 3A.3.3 of this Standard.